 When the lentils are done, drain them and discard the bay leaf, garlic, and parsley stems.

-3 Mix the hot lentils with the vinaigrette: Add the hot lentils to the vinaigrette, and stir to coat.
-By combining the vinaigrette with the lentils while they are still hot, the lentils will absorb more of the flavor from the vinaigrette making the salad extra tasty.
+Add the hot lentils to the dressing, and stir to coat.
+By combining the dressing with the lentils while they are still hot, the lentils will absorb more of the flavor from the dressing making the salad extra tasty.
 Allow to cool.

-4 Assemble the salad: Add the prepared vegetables and arugula.
+Add the prepared vegetables and arugula.
 If your arugula is large, stack it and slice it into thick, short ribbons before adding it to the salad.
 Stir to combine.
-Add more salt and pepper to taste and finish with a drizzle of good quality extra virgin olive oil.
+Add more salt and pepper to taste and finish with a drizzle of good quality extra-virgin olive oil.

 Serve room temperature or cold, as a vegetarian meal, or alongside a sandwich, frittata, chicken, or fish.
 This salad is best eaten the day it’s made.